techjay-c/tp/docs/UserGuide.md

 * `delete-appointment 2` deletes appointment with APPOINTMENT_ID 2 from ToothTracker.

-### Listing all appointments : `list-appointment`
+### Listing all appointments: `list-appointment`
 Shows a list of all appointments in ToothTracker.

 **Format:** `list-appointment` (No extra parameters required)

-### Filter Appointments by service type, date or dentist: `filter-appointment KEYWORD`
+### Filter Appointments by dentist ID: `filter-appointment`

-You can filter appointments by their service type, date or dentists in the ToothTracker system using the `filter-appointment` command.
+Filters the appointment list to show the list of appointments under the dentist with the given dentist ID.

+This is useful when:
+- you want to view the list of appointments under a specific doctor.

-**Format:** `filter-appointment s/SERVICE_TYPE`, `filter-appointment t/DATE` or `filter-appointment d/DENTIST`
+**Format:** `filter-appointment dentist DENTIST_ID`

-Examples:

-* `filter-appointment s/Tooth Extraction` returns all Tooth Extraction appointments.
+Example:

-* `filter-appointment t/20-11-2023` returns all appointments happening on 20 November 2023.
+* `filter-appointment dentist 1` returns all appointments under the dentist with the dentist ID 1.

+### Filter Appointments by patient ID: `filter-appointment`

+Filters the appointment list to show the list of appointments under the patient with the given patient ID.

+This is useful when:
+- you want to view the list of appointments under a specific patient.

+**Format:** `filter-appointment patient PATIENT_ID`

+Example:

-* `filter-appointment d/Tom` returns all appointments with Tom as the dentist.
+* `filter-appointment patient 1` returns all appointments under the patient with the patient ID 1.

 ## Part 4 - Treatment Features